+If you are in an e-commerce business, you absolutely need a digital marketing reporting dashboard.
 This form of marketing dashboard serves as a central repository for data aggregation that affects the company’s day-to-day operations, budget, and, ultimately, decision making.
 What is monitored on an eCommerce marketing dashboard is determined by what you want to achieve with data?

 A good example is, again, Scaleo since it can be used both for affiliate networks as well as e-commerce brands.

 A web analytics marketing dashboard monitors website performance in real-time, enabling you to monitor how your website is performing in relation to your marketing goals by concentrating on a high-level but still detailed view of your site’s performance over a variety of timeframes.

 This dashboard allows you to track metrics such as online conversions, page views, and visitors to measure the success of your website.
 Web analytics can be used in a variety of ways, including eCommerce, user interface, SEO, social media, and digital marketing, with each use case providing a unique viewpoint on the success of your website.